 The Monterey 100 circuit is the typical Bass circuit from the JTM era.
 Tone control values are a 56K slope resistor and 250pf capacitor.
 Power supply filtering is very low as the original JTM-45/100 and is key element to the feel and response.

 This amplifier was made to fully capture the tone and vibe of the early Marshall Super Amplifier.
 The most fabled performance being the Jimi Hendrix Experience at Monterey Pop Festival in the summer of 1967 hence the name Monterey 100.
 These early 4 KT-66 powered with very low filtering produce a unique tone that was used by many greats in early recordings.
 The Monterey 100 fully captures the tone AND feel of these early amps with the addition of unparalleled reliability and quiet operation.
 The early tones of Hendrix, Free, Cream and others are readily available for those who have trained their hands and hearts in the musical sense.

-Note: These product specifications apply to Germino models 2020 only, not earlier product.
+Note: These product specifications apply to Germino models 2021 only.

 MONTEREY 100 Ordering Information

 Price: Head $3200